-advances, requests for sexual favors, and other verbal or physical contact of a sexual nature when:
+Sexual harassment shall include, but not be limited to unwelcome sexual advances, requests for sexual favors, and other verbal or physical contact of a sexual nature when:

-- submission to such conduct is made a term or condition of an individual's employment or a student's education or other school status, either explicitly or implicitly. - submission to or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting such individual; or - such conduct has the purpose or effect of unreasonable interference with an individual's work performance, educational attainment, or creating an intimidating, hostile, or offensive working or school environment.
+submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or a student's education or other school status.

+- submission to or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting such individual, or - such conduct has the purpose or effect of unreasonable interference with an individual's work performance, educational attainment, or creating an intimidating, hostile, or offensive working or school environment.